overington/dissertation-scattering-amplitudes/dissertation/chapters/50-little-group.md

 \end{definition}

-When working with determinants, a common method of calculation and simplification is the Levi-Civita symbol.
+When working with determinants, a common method of calculation and simplification is the Levi Civita symbol.

 \begin{definition}[Determinants]